The Eristics Test

 The Defender can easily empathize with those close to them and come to their defense.
 Duress, attachment, envy— these are all just pieces of satisfaction to the Defender.

-Defenders also tend to be accepting of other emotional viewpoints in general, which makes them good deal-makers and negotiators.
+Defenders tend to be accepting of other emotional viewpoints in general, which makes them good deal-makers and negotiators.

 Self and narrative

 The broad emotional strokes of the Defender can make for a feeler who over-commits to the narrative demands of pride.
 The Defender's sense of self and sense of mission can become blurred.
+The Defender in leadership positions goes down with the ship.

 Obtuse to certain emotions